 Bradley Siderograph 2016 Turn Dates Graph

 Are you looking for the turn dates for this year?
 If so check out our graph of the 2016 Bradley Turn Dates.
 If you want to see how effective the Turn Dates were last couple of years in predicting turns in the S&P 500, click here for 2015 and here for 2014.

-Video Overview of the Bradley Siderograph
+Video Overview of Financial Astrology and the Bradley Siderograph

 - What is Financial Astrology and why is it something we would want to consider.

 - The Bradley Siderograph including what goes into it and how it works

 - The new Bradley Bars Dashboard 2.0, which is an Excel-based tool that makes it easy to graph the Bradley Siderograph against various securities.